 Lord of Sabbath

-Religious leaders from Jerusalem objected to the looseness of Jesus to their Sabbath traditions, but he used the opportunity to demonstrate that the “Son of Man” is “Lord” even over that day.
-God ceased His creative activities on the seventh day, but its formal establishment as a regulated day on which no work could be done did not occur until the Torah was given at Mount Sinai (“Remember the Sabbath day, to keep it holy”).
+The Pharisees and Scribes objected to the looseness of Jesus to their Sabbath regulations, but he used the opportunity to demonstrate that the “Son of Man” is “Lord” even over that day.
+God ceased His creative activities on the seventh day.
+Still, its formal establishment as a regulated day on which no work could be done did not occur until the Torah was given at Mount Sinai (“Remember the Sabbath day, to keep it holy”).

-Under the traditions followed at the time it was forbidden for an Israelite to journey more than a short distance on the seventh day, the so-called “Sabbath day’s journey.”
+The “traditions of the elders” prohibited Israelites from journeying more than a short distance on the seventh day, the so-called “Sabbath day’s journey.”
 How far the disciples walked on this day is not stated.
 The traditional regulation specified a “journey” of no more than 1,999 paces, approximately eight hundred meters.

 Wheat ripened - Photo by Paz Arando on Unsplash